groue/GRMustache/Guides/protected_contexts.md

 Protected namespaces
 --------------------

-In order to explain how GRMustache behaves when you protect an object than contain other objects, let's use a metaphor:
+In order to explain how GRMustache behaves when you protect an object than contains other objects, let's use a metaphor:

 Think of a protected object as a module in a programming language.
 Let's consider this Python snippet: